You are here

 - Homeless children are more than twice as likely as other children to exhibit signs of anxiety, depression and other mental health problems.
 They also are 1.5 to 2.5 times more likely to perform below grade level in reading, spelling, and math.

-- Families with children are by most accounts among the fastest growing segments of the homeless population.
-In the recent economic downturn, school districts across the nation have reported a significant jump in their homeless student populations.
+- Families with children are by most accounts among the fastest-growing segments of the homeless population.
 Schools are a vital setting in which to provide stability and safety to homeless children.

 - McKinney-Vento Homeless Education (CDE)